Fantasy Football Draft Assistant Comparison

 Also, it's not difficult to find negative reviews filled with sync issues.
 I wonder if their marketing side is stronger than their technical side.
 They may have also gone too wide on supporting so many league platforms without realizing all the little settings that need to be accounted for on each site.

-I've saved Draft Sharks for last because I suspect their draft assistant is one of the best among the competition.
+I've tried to hide Draft Sharks toward the bottom, because I suspect their draft assistant is one of the best among the competition.

 I say "suspect" because this is another one you can't try without subscribing.
 They do sync with everyone, and my impression from comments on the web is that the sync is pretty robust.